Is Your HVAC System Prepared For The Storm?

 We can all agree that rain is great for the garden and the plants, but NOT for your air conditioner and furnace.
 Hail and damaging winds can effect everything from your heating and cooling system, to glass doors and windows, and your roof.

 Flooding can also cause major electrical issues and be fatal to a heating system and other basement equipment.
-In preparation of the severe weather season, be sure to follow these steps.
+In preparation of severe weather, be sure to follow these steps.

 Before The Storm